gavsto/AutomateAPI/README.md

 # Special Thanks
 Special thanks to a number of people whose help (and in certain cases code) I have used within this project

-**Chris Taylor** where I have re-used and modified certain parts of the ConnectWise Control module to send commands to Contrl and his ConnectWise Automate module so we can reinstall services
+**Chris Taylor** where I have re-used and modified certain parts of the ConnectWise Control module to send commands to Control and his ConnectWise Automate module so we can reinstall services

 **Mendy Green** for helping me test the initial code